Zachary Decker, Ph.D.

 Inside the APPROPRIATE measurement trailer stationed nearby the Zürich airport.

 Particulate matter (PM) is a pollutant with major implications for our health, welfare, and the global climate.
 One can often see particulate matter, such as dust or smoke, in the air.
 However, Ultra Fine Particles (UFPs) are harder to see because they are about 100 times smaller than human hair, or the size of a coil of DNA.
+Our work shows that UFPs from aircraft contain oil.

 High concentrations of UFPs are consistently detected near airports.
 This is a problem for human health because UFPs can lodge deep in your lung tissue and permeate the blood-brain barrier.
 For example, multiple studies find an increased occurance of brain tumors for residents exposed to airport UFPs.
 In other words, the closer one lives to the airport the higher risk of developing brain cancers.
 (1,2)

 To do just this, we deployed an impressive suite of state-of-the-art instrumentation from the Paul Scherrer Institute’s Laboratory for Atmospheric Chemistry.
 As part of the research campaign called Aviation Plume PROPeRtIes AT point of Exposure (APPROPRIATE 2022-2023), we conducted laboratory investigations of aircraft oils and fuels.
 We then moved our instrumentation to the field at an engine test cell to sample real engine exhaust directly.
 Finally, we moved once again to the Zürich airport to sample real-world conditions.
-We are now meticulously combing through terabytes of data collected during APPROPRIATE to find the chemical fingerprints of ultrafine particles.
+We are now meticulously combing through terabytes of data collected during APPROPRIATE to determine the impact of ultrafine particles.

 1. Wu, A. H. et al. Association between airport-related ultrafine particles and riskof malignant brain cancer: A Multiethnic Cohort Study.Cancer Res.81,4360–4369 (2021).